 How many of the international graduates at both Stanford and Booth stayed in the U.S. as opposed to returning to their home countries for employment is not known.

 EUROPEAN AND ASIA-PACIFIC COMPANIES MORE OPEN TO INTERNATIONAL CANDIDATES

 The data on overall employment comes from the annual Corporate Recruiters Survey, released today (May 18), of 565 employers from 44 countries conducted in February and March by GMAC.
 The organization that administers the GMAT test said that the outlook in other regions of the world for international students differs from the U.S. The proportion of U.S.-based employers that plan to hire graduates requiring visas in 2014 “matches or exceeds” those of their European and Asia-Pacific counterparts.
 “On the other hand,” the report said, “the percentage of U.S. companies stating that they will not employ such candidates vastly exceeds the share of Asia-Pacific or European companies unwilling to do so (see comparison chart below).”

-Compared to the 53% of U.S. companies that essentially say “no way,” only 31% of the responding companies in Europe say they will not hire candidates who require visas.
+Compared to the 53% of U.S. companies that essentially say “no way,” only 31% of the responding companies in Europe say they will not hire MBAs who need visas.
 In Asia-Pacific, 33% won’t employ graduates who require legal documentation.

 GMAC also found that company size is a determining factor when examining what types of companies are most likely to hire graduates requiring visas.
 Not surprisingly, this year’s survey findings show that smaller firms are less likely than larger firms to hire candidates requiring visas, which GMAC said was a finding consistent with past research.
 Only 10% of companies with fewer than 100 employees plan to hire such candidates, versus 29% of companies with 1,000 to 10,000 employees.
 Smaller firms tend to have fewer resources to deal with the paperwork required to employ international graduates.